michalkmet/xp-orange-human-readable-duration-format/NOTES.md

 Pomodoro 3:
 Aljosa navigator Martin Driver

-- ✅ TODO UAT1.5 When I pass 61 then I want to see '1 minute and 1 second'
+- ✅ DONE UAT1.5 When I pass 61 then I want to see '1 minute and 1 second'

 Pomodoro 4:
 Aljosa Driver Miso Navigator

-- ✅ TODO UAT1.6 When I pass 62 then I want to see '1 minute and 2 seconds'
+- ✅ DONE UAT1.6 When I pass 62 then I want to see '1 minute and 2 seconds'
-- ✅ TODO UAT1.7 When I pass 120 then I want to see '2 minutes'
+- ✅ DONE UAT1.7 When I pass 120 then I want to see '2 minutes'
-- ✅ TODO UAT1.8 When I pass 183 then I want to see '3 minutes and 3 seconds'
+- ✅ DONE UAT1.8 When I pass 183 then I want to see '3 minutes and 3 seconds'

 Pomodoro 5:
 Aljosa Navigator Martin Driver

+- ✅ DONE Refactor

+Pomodoro 6:
+Michal

+- 🚧 IN PROGRESS new user stories